microsoft/CCF/doc/build_apps/get_started.rst

 (JavaScript/Typescript) Applications
 ------------------------------------

-CCF apps can be written in JavaScript or Typescript, To test a JS/TS CCF application you need go through the following steps:
+CCF apps can be written in JavaScript/Typescript.
+To test a JS/TS CCF application you need go through the following steps:

 -  :doc:`Start a CCF Network with at least one node </operations/start_network>`
--  Initialize the CCF network with at least one (active member - user) :ref:`governance/open_network:Opening a Network`, this can be done through :ref:`Proposals <governance/proposals:Summary>`.
+-  Initialise the CCF network with at least one active member and one user :ref:`governance/open_network:Opening a Network`, this can be done through :ref:`Proposals <governance/proposals:Summary>`.
 -  Create an application :ref:`deployment proposal <build_apps/js_app_bundle:Deployment>`
 -  Submit the app deployment proposal to the network and all members accept it through voting.
 This is a part of :ref:`Network Governance <governance/proposals:Submitting a New Proposal>`.